xcart/xcart-docs/_pages/devs_en/basics/rest-api-cookbook.md

 ## Introduction

 This article contains step-by-step instructions for creating tricky records in X-Cart via REST API.
-For more infromation about how REST API works in X-Cart, please refer to main article: {% link "REST API documentation" ref_RSR29iWL %}.
+For more infromation about how REST API works in X-Cart, please refer to main article: {% link "REST API documentation" ref_rest_api_doc %}.

 During the article, we will assume that your X-Cart store is available at https://localhost/, your REST API key with writable permissions is 'write'.